MasterprojectRK/DNN-pCC/README.md

 at Albert-Ludwigs university, Freiburg, Germany.

 ## Installation
+All code is available under the GPLv3 license provided.
+Parts of the code have originally been written by Andre Bajorat in 2019 and are licensed under the MIT license (see utils.py).

 DNN-pCC is designed to run on Linux operating systems.
 For now, only a manual installation is supported.
 To install DNN-pCC, just clone the github repository to some local directory